axmoyal/AndroidProjects/CreateYourOwnMap/README.md

 ## Functionality

+The following **required** functionality is completed:
+* Display a list of map titles
+* After tapping on a map title, display the associated places in a map
+* Allow the user to create a new map

 The **extensions** concern the design:

--Defining and setting background colors.
+* Defining and setting background colors.
--Changing font and color of forms and buttons.
+* Changing font and color of forms and buttons.

 ## Video Walkthrough